 Despite the necessity of innovative technologies, private-sector finance has not been able to fund and build the industries and technologies required to decarbonize the food system.
-During the 2019-2020 fiscal year, food and agricultural technologies received only \$11.9 billion in project-level finance and about \$1 billion in venture capital investments globally, a tiny portion of the estimated need of \$30 billion to \$218 billion per year to achieve agricultural decarbonization.5 This is not surprising.
+During the 2019-2020 fiscal year, agrifood systems received \$28.5 billion of project-level climate finance.
+Agriculture, specifically, received \$11.9 billion per year in project-level climate finance and about \$2.1 billion per year in venture capital investments globally, a tiny portion of the estimated need of \$30 billion to \$218 billion per year to achieve agricultural decarbonization.5 This is not surprising.
 With some exceptions, private investors are often risk averse - especially when providing large amounts of money - and are obligated to achieve positive returns.
 Novel food and agricultural technologies, despite their potential for disruption, are by no means sure bets.